carolfons/my-finances/finance-control-backend/README.md

 - `POST /users` → create a new user

 ## 🎯 Next Steps (Sprint 4):
-- integrate Firebase to store transactions persistently (instead of in memory).
+- ~integrate Firebase to store transactions persistently (instead of in memory).~
-- Implement input validations (e.g., transaction values cannot be negative).
+- ~Implement input validations (e.g., transaction values cannot be negative).~
-- Add unit tests.
+- ~Add unit tests.~
-- arrumar o readme do projeto
 - change the firestore json to .env file